codedpro/PBF-Downloader/readme.md

-# Post.ir PBF File Scraper
+# PBF File Scraper

-This project is a Python script to download large numbers of PBF (Protocolbuffer Binary Format) files from the [post.ir](https://gnaf2.post.ir) tile server.
+This project is a Python script to download large numbers of PBF (Protocolbuffer Binary Format) files from a remote tile server.
 It systematically downloads files for all combinations of two 5-digit numbers, saving them locally and logging any errors.

 ## Features